 Some debt collection agents and their employees have also been charged with committing offences in the course of recovering debts.
 While it is unlikely that you will face prosecution for any offences committed by the debt collection agents, it would nevertheless be a disservice to become embroiled in any such incidents.

 If you are a business, such incidents could affect your goodwill and reputation as well.
-Ultimately, it is for you to decide whether engaging a debt collection agency would better serve your interests, but if you do, you should be careful to appoint organisations that conduct themselves professionally and within the boundaries of the law.
+Ultimately, it is for you to decide whether engaging a debt collection agency would better serve your interests in taking legal action to recover debt, but if you do, you should be careful to appoint organisations that conduct themselves professionally and within the boundaries of the law.

 How We can help

-At I.R.B Law LLP our team of experienced lawyers are able to advise and guide you through the process with the aim of resolving your matter expeditiously while keeping your costs low, we believe that legal solutions should not be hindered by high legal fees and sudden bill shocks.
+At I.R.B Law LLP our team of experienced lawyers are able to advise, give you debt legal advice and guide you through the process with the aim of resolving your matter expeditiously while keeping your costs low, we believe that legal solutions should not be hindered by high legal fees and sudden bill shocks.

-Should you find yourself in a situation that our assistance or if you simply wish to be advised on a matter, please do not hesitate and contact us at [email protected] or call us at +65 6298 2537 so that we can advise you on your matter.
+Should you find yourself in a situation that our assistance or if you simply wish a debt legal advice, please do not hesitate and contact us at [email protected] or call us at +65 6298 2537 so that we can advise you on your matter.
 Our first consultation is usually free as we wish to help you find a solution for your problem and not simply focus on your wallet.